adixon/ca.civicrm.people-get/README.md

 ```
 ## Setup

+The code relies on some google libraries which can be installed with composer.
+This should be automated, but for now you'll have to run composer update before the extension is used.

-The extension can only be used with a corresponding Google API project.
+Also, the extension can only be used with a corresponding Google API project.
 The Google API project is what allows CiviCRM to talk to google in an authenticated way via it's people api.

 You will need to create a [new Google People api project as documented here](https://developers.google.com/people/v1/getting-started).